PhoenixRion/metrics-cluster-aggregator/README.md

 #### Hocon

-The daemon and pipeline configuration files may be written in [Hocon](https://github.com/typesafehub/config) when specified with a _.hocon_ extension.
+The daemon and pipeline configuration files may be written in [Hocon](https://github.com/typesafehub/config) when specified with a _.conf extension.

 Development
 -----------